makersacademy/taster2.0/pre-course.md

 This is definitly not an exhaustive list, but it will be enough for the Taster weekend

+> If you are looking for your terminal, open spotlight and look for Terminal.app or you can direclty find it in your applications folder

 ####On MAC
 1- Create an account on [Github](https://github.com/join "Github")
 2- Create an account on [Heroku](https://signup.heroku.com/ "Heroku")